jtykal/Agile-Central-Apps/ProjectPickerInPortfolioItem/README.md

 ## Overview

+RallyGridBoard enables plugins for filtering etc., while and RallyGrid that enable seamless integration with Portfolio Item Picker.

+** You may need to adjust the model, and column selection in the code according to your setup **

+## Limitation

-Columns must be hardcoded, because changes to Project column template gets overridden by the column picker plugin.
+Columns are hardcoded, because any custom column template gets overridden by the column picker plugin

 ## License